-In March 2020, with COVID surging across New York City, we closed the Center and started offering classes on Zoom.
+In March 2020, with COVID surging across New York City, we closed the Center and began offering classes on Zoom.
 Students and teachers alike had to figure out how this new medium could be used to teach and learn, and how we could create a sense of community virtually.
 Starting that June, the Saturday morning class met in Madison Square Park, and, with a stalwart group of practitioners, continued to meet through the heat of the Summer and the cold of the Fall and Winter.
 In May 2021, the Board approved re-opening the Center for students who were fully vaccinated and by the end of 2021, the Center was open for two classes and one open practice session weekly.

 The Board of Directions and teachers invited members, family and friends to join them for a dinner at a local restaurant.
 We gathered to honor the enduring legacy of Master Koo’s teachings, share an evening of delicious Persian food and reminisce about Master Koo when we were much younger!